 The addition of liposuction or muscular lifting has proven generally satisfying as well as very popular.

 The signs of ageing cannot be completely erased, however, they can certainly be lessened with an objective of overall improvement.

 Bear in mind that the healing process is gradual and therefore can, according to the individual patient, age, heredity and overall health, take up to one year.
 At the end of that healing period, you will be able to appreciate your new rejuvenated look and the effect it has on your wellbeing.

 Other Procedure Options

-Facelifting is a recognized medical procedure that aims at correcting certain signs of aging.
+Facelift is a recognized medical procedure that aims at correcting certain signs of ageing.
 It has its potential as well as its limitations.
 Sometimes complementary or alternative techniques may prove useful.

 Some situations (health problems, difficulty to leave the job, fear of a major procedure, etc.) require alternatives that provide improvements while not being so invasive.